Ernesto Neto reaches into Rio's natural world

-This segment is taken from the CNN Style
+This segment is taken from the CNN Style show.

 Rio de Janeiro is a city of juxtapositions: where raw, organic beauty and man-made wonders meet in near perfect harmony.